On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: 4:3 MMR Validation in Numerical Simulations

-All remaining Twotinos show behaviors similar to the above four examples, described by the linear combination of $\phi_{2:1}$ and $\phi_{3:2}$, although with secondary amplitude modulations due to varying frequencies between the 3:2 and 2:1 resonant arguments.
-The complete set is uploaded to a GitHub repository along with our classification for each of the 91 Twotinos (as well as 61 circulating objects near the resonance) \footnote{\url{https://github.com/Sramrev/Pluto-Twotino-MMR.git}}.
+All remaining Twotinos show behaviors similar to the above four examples, although with secondary amplitude modulations due to varying frequencies between the 3:2 and 2:1 resonant arguments.
+The complete figure set is uploaded to a GitHub repository along with our classification for each of the 91 Twotinos (as well as the 61 circulating objects near the resonance) \footnote{\url{https://github.com/Sramrev/Pluto-Twotino-MMR.git}}.
 This confirms that a 2:1 MMR between a TNO and Neptune directly correlates with a 4:3 MMR between the same object and Pluto.